-Claims can be false if they are factually false or legally false:

-- o Factual Falsity Example: Dr. Smith submits a claim for reimbursement to Medicare.
-On its face, the claim says, "Dr. Smith saw Patient X on Date Y." If patient X doesn't exist, or if Dr. Smith didn't actually perform the service, then the claim is factually false and the Government can bring a claim against Dr. Smith under the FCA. - O Legal Falsity Example: Dr. Smith submits a claim for reimbursement to Medicare.
-On its face, the claim says, "Dr. Smith saw Patient X on Date Y." Dr. Smith did actually see and provide care for Patient X on Date Y; however, Patient X was referred to Dr. Smith in exchange for an illegal kickback in violation of the AKS.
+- Claims can be false if they are factually false or legally false: - Factual Falsity Example: Dr. Smith submits a claim for reimbursement to Medicare.
+On its face, the claim says, "Dr. Smith saw Patient X on Date Y." If patient X doesn't exist, or if Dr. Smith didn't actually perform the service, then the claim is factually false and the Government can bring a claim against Dr. Smith under the FCA. - Legal Falsity Example: Dr. Smith submits a claim for reimbursement to Medicare.
+On its face, the claim says, "Dr. Smith saw Patient X on Date Y." Dr. Smith bid actually see and provide care for Patient X on Date Y," Dr. AKS.
+Government argues that the claim is "legally false" because it wouldn't have reimbursed Dr. Smith in exchange for an illegal kickback in violation of the AKS.
 Government argues that the claim is "legally false" because it wouldn't have reimbursed Dr. Smith if it had known about the illegal kickback scheme.